feichao93/minesweeper/README.md

 * `CROSS` means that player mark the wrong flags when game fails.
 * `EXPLODED` means that this tile with a mine leads to game fail.

-And `stage` keeps the game state/stage.
-Game stage is one of the following 4 choices: *IDLE*, *ON*, *WIN*, *LOSE*
+And `status` keeps the game state/status.
+Game status is one of the following 4 choices: *IDLE*, *ON*, *WIN*, *LOSE*

-In *IDLE* stage, all tiles are covered and the timer is stopped, and when player click one tile timer will start and stage will become *ON*.
-In *ON* stage, there are some tiles uncovered and timer is counting which means the game is running.
-Once player clears all tiles or detonates a mine, then stage becomes *WIN* or *LOSE*.
+In *IDLE* status, all tiles are covered and the timer is stopped, and when player click one tile timer will start and status will become *ON*.
+In *ON* status, there are some tiles uncovered and timer is counting which means the game is running.
+Once player clears all tiles or detonates a mine, then status becomes *WIN* or *LOSE*.

 `timer` keeps the number of seconds since game start.